Tristan-Amadei/TicTacToe-MCTS/README.md

 The Monte-Carlo Tree Search method was implemented to code the engine that pays the game. <br>
 On each position, the engine runs 5000 simulations.

 I also added a GUI using pygame.
-The player can play with either the Xs or the Os, and the AI will take the others automatically. </br> </br>
+The player can play with either the Xs or the Os, and the AI will take the others automatically. <br>
+On tis example, I was playing X and the engine I was playing against has the O.</br> </br>
 ![gui](/assets/gif/game.gif)

 ## Monte-Carlo Tree Search